unilad homepage

 Advert

-The 81-year-old Hollywood star opened up in 2014, four years after battling IV oropharynx cancer - a type of head and neck cancer that develops in the middle part of the throat.
+The 81-year-old Hollywood star opened up in 2014, four years after battling stage IV oropharynx cancer - a type of head and neck cancer that develops in the middle part of the throat.

-He was just 65 when doctors informed him of the prognosis, but was cancer free just a year later in 2011, after receiving a combination of chemotherapy and radiation treatment.
+He was just 65 when doctors informed him of the prognosis, but was cancer-free just a year later in 2011, after receiving a combination of chemotherapy and radiation treatment.

 But his journey to a diagnosis, like many cancer patients, did not come without hurdles.